tolgadevsec/PHP-Security-Cheatsheet/README.md

 # PHP Security Cheatsheet
-This cheatsheet is an overview of some techniques and code snippets of countermeasures against vulnerabilities that can occur within a PHP web application.
+This cheatsheet is an overview of techniques to prevent common vulnerabilities within PHP web applications.

 > All of the examples presented in this cheatsheet are for learning and experimentation purposes and are not meant to be used in a production system.
 Most of the techniques and countermeasures are already built-in in many modern web application frameworks and should be taken advantage of.